skx/foth/README.md

 # See Also

-This repository was put together after [experimenting with a scripting language](https://github.com/skx/monkey/), an [evaluation engine](https://github.com/skx/evalfilter/), and writing a [BASIC interpreter](https://github.com/skx/gobasic).
+This repository was put together after [experimenting with a scripting language](https://github.com/skx/monkey/), an [evaluation engine](https://github.com/skx/evalfilter/), putting together a [TCL-like scripting language](https://github.com/skx/critical), and writing a [BASIC interpreter](https://github.com/skx/gobasic).

 I've also played around with a couple of compilers which might be interesting to refer to: